NotHiiragi/WaffleTheCool/README.md

 ### Hi there 👋

+My name is Vilmer or here on github, Waffle!
+I am new to programming and I am currently the owner of a Music bot on discord called "TadMusic".
+I am also working on the discord library (Dinocord)[www.github.com/WaffleTheCool/Dinocord] or (Dinocord)[www.deno.land/x/dinocord]

 <!--
 **WaffleTheCool/WaffleTheCool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.